Chapter 4: Children

 What if the children are in danger or if I am not safe?

-If you or your children are at risk of family or domestic violence or sexual assault, you should call the police on 000.
+If you or your children are at immediate risk of family or domestic violence or sexual assault, you should call the police on 000.

-Urgent Applications to the Family Law Court
+Urgent Applications to the Federal Circuit and Family Court of Australia

 You should get legal advice as quickly as possible if you or your children are in danger.
 You can apply to the court for an urgent order for your children to live with you.
-If your child is at risk of harm you may be exempted from having to participate in FDR and other pre-action procedures and be able to go straight to court.
+If your child is at risk of harm, you may be exempted from having to participate in FDR and other pre-action procedures and be able to go straight to court.

 The court can also make a temporary order about the children, called an interim order.
-If there are risks to the child’s safety then an interim order should be made to protect the child from this risk.
+If there are risks to the child’s safety, then an interim order should be made to protect the child from this risk.

 Notice of Child Abuse, Family Violence or Risk of Family Violence